Company scrip: Coal company scrip

 There was no uniform design, but each coin generally identified the location of the coal company town and predominantly featured the words "non-transferrable" to communicate to recipients it could not be transferred for U.S. currency.

-Coal scrip was deemed unconstitutional if non-transferable in the early twentieth century, but continued to exist in Kentucky and West Virginia until officially outlawed by Congress in 1967.
+Coal scrip was deemed unconstitutional if non-transferable in the early 1900s, but continued to exist in Kentucky and West Virginia until officially outlawed by Congress in 1967.

 The country musician Merle Travis, on the album Folk Songs of the Hills, makes reference to coal scrip in the song "Sixteen Tons", made famous by Tennessee Ernie Ford.

 Plantation scrip

-Coin worth 12 1/2 cents issued to workers on sugar plantations in Wailuku, Hawaii in the 19th century; this was a day's wage and could only be spent in company stores.
+Coin worth 12 1/2 cents issued to workers on sugar plantations in Wailuku, Hawaii in the 1800s; this was a day's wage and could only be spent in company stores.

 Plantation scrip incorporated cards, coins or tokens issued to sharecroppers and other workers on former plantations after the American Civil War.
 It could only be spent at the plantation store, which often had inflated prices, and made saving up money to leave the plantation almost impossible.
 In 1887, thousands of sharecroppers and sugar workers went on strike in order to receive money payments instead of scrip; this escalated into violence and dozens of African Americans were killed in the Thibodaux massacre.
-The use of scrip continued into the 20th century; in 1965, Martin Luther King, Jr. spoke of meeting plantation workers who had been paid in scrip all their lives and "had never seen U.S. currency."
+The use of scrip continued into the 1900s; in 1965, Martin Luther King, Jr. spoke of meeting plantation workers who had been paid in scrip all their lives and "had never seen U.S. currency."